divadbaroon/Junov.1/usage/create_package/README.md

 		return f'Searching youtube for {search_request}'
 ```

-### Training Data
+## Preparing your directories

-1. Create a subdirectory within the /training directory for the training data.
+### 1. Create a subdirectory within the /training directory for the training data.
 Name it appropriately.

 For this example the command will be apart of the virtual_assistant package:
 ```Bash